Permits

 A. The setbacks to the property lines vary depending on the land use district in which the property is located and the type of road that is adjacent.
 Contact the Planning & Development Department to get exact information on the setback requirements in your particular land use district.

-A. A decision of a development permit or a refusal may be appealed to the Appeal Board.
-You or your authorized agent may appeal a decision of refusal or any condition attached to an approval.
-To appeal, you must send a written notice, stating reasons, and the $200 appeal fee within 21 days of the date of decision to the Development Authority.
+A. A condition attached to a development permit or a refusal may be appealed to either a local or Provincial appeal board (dependent on type of application).
+You or your authorized agent may appeal by sending a written notice, stating reasons, and the $200 appeal fee (if applicable) within 21 days of the date of decision to the Development Authority.
 Click on How to Appeal Planning Decision for more information.

 Q. Is there a minimum house size?